 I’ve been learning JavaScript (beginner level), and just started learning Vue framework.
+I read Essential section of the official Vue doc, and now I’d like to do some hands-on with Examples.
 In this post, I setup a dev environment for Vue in my homelab Ubuntu server.
-I remotely access source files and the dev server from two laptops (chromebook and macbook) via Emacs over Tramp and ssh tunneling respectively.
-First, (take a snapshot of the Ubuntu VM and) update Ubuntu of the homelab server. sudo apt update sudo apt upgrade Install node.js node.js has the dev environment for js, incl. compiler and dev server. ...
+I remotely access source files and the dev server via Emacs over Tramp and a browser over ssh tunneling respectively from a laptops (chromebook).
+Prerequisites: Headless server running Ubuntu (or other distribution) Can ssh to the server with ssh-key Emacs can edit files in the server via Tramp First, (take a snapshot of the Ubuntu VM and) update Ubuntu of the homelab server. ...

 Exposing ssh to the Internet